Fruitvale Station

 Fruitvale Station is a 2013 American biographical drama film written and directed by Ryan Coogler.
-It is Coogler's feature directorial debut and is based on the events leading to the death of Oscar Grant, a young man killed in 2009 by Bay Area Rapid Transit (BART) police officer Johannes Mehserle at the Fruitvale district station in Oakland.
+It is Coogler's feature directorial debut, and is based on the events leading to the death of Oscar Grant, a young man killed in 2009 by Bay Area Rapid Transit (BART) police officer Johannes Mehserle at the Fruitvale district BART station in Oakland, California.
 The film stars Michael B. Jordan as Grant, with Kevin Durand and Chad Michael Murray playing the two BART police officers involved in Grant's death, although their names were changed for the film.
-Melonie Diaz, Ahna O'Reilly and Octavia Spencer also star.
+Melonie Diaz, Ahna O'Reilly, and Octavia Spencer also star.

-Fruitvale Station debuted under its original title, Fruitvale, at the 2013 Sundance Film Festival, where it won the Grand Jury Prize and the Audience Award for U.S. dramatic film.
-It was screened in the Un Certain Regard section at the 2013 Cannes Film Festival, where it won the award for Best First Film.
-It was released in theaters on July 12, 2013.
+The film debuted under its original title, Fruitvale, at the 2013 Sundance Film Festival, where it won the Grand Jury Prize and the Audience Award for U.S. dramatic film, and was screened in the Un Certain Regard section at the 2013 Cannes Film Festival, where it won the award for Best First Film.
+It received critical acclaim, and was released in theaters on July 12, 2013, grossing over $17 million against its $900,001 budget.